Blugil/dotfiles/README.md

 These are the dotfiles configured to match [this reddit post](https://www.reddit.com/r/unixporn/comments/o6j9hj/yabaimacos_eat_breath_sleep_gruvbox/?utm_source=share&utm_medium=web2x&context=3).

 This is a constant rough draft and will always be updated, tread carefully.
 There are many like them, but these are mine (and they're bad).
+I actually try to keep these files in working order ready to download however if you clone my whole dotfiles repo and stuff doesn't work out of the box that is due to my inexperience as a maintainer.
+Shoot me an issue and I will try and help.

 Managed with [yadm](https://yadm.io)